Correctly storing your automated external defibrillators (AEDs) is very important.

 Outdoor AED enclosures should be clearly visible and identifiable, even from a distance.

-Many cabinets feature bright colours (such as red or yellow) and prominent AED signage to make them easily recognizable.
+Many cabinets feature bright colors (such as red or yellow) and prominent AED signage to make them easily recognizable.

 Placing these cabinets in high-traffic areas near building entrances, parking lots, or outdoor recreation spaces ensures maximum visibility and accessibility.